Jenseko/Forkify/README.md

 <p>Here, you can search for popular meals and check the ingredients to see if you have them at home.
 It is also possible to upload your own recipes.</p>

+<p>This app is constructed using the MVC pattern.
+The MVC architecture separates the business logic, data and user interface, which makes it easier to maintain and extend the application.</p>

 Demo: https://forkify-jens.netlify.app

 ### Build with <br>